 Cardiogenetics publishes high quality original research papers, review articles, short reports, news and views, with the aim of connecting the scientific (bench) to the clinical (bedside) world.
-This journal is completely free.

 A space will be given to negative studies in cardiogenetics: this space will be dedicated to clinical, molecular, cellular, pharmacological studies with a solid scientific background, but leading to negative results.

-Vol 6, No 1 (2016)
+Vol 9 No 1 (2019)